We have 16 fun, educational activities you can do at home with your babies, toddlers and young children to encourage sensory development.

 Materials: Plastic watering cans, cups, beach toys

 Bath time can be scary and intimidating for toddlers…are you looking for a way to make it more fun?
 Add toys into the mix!
 Your child can use a watering can, cups, and beach toys to play with the water and soapy suds.
-He can fill the toys up with water and pour it out — even on himself.
+They can fill the toys up with water and pour it out — even on themselves.
 This can be a great way to wash away soap and shampoo, too.

 Fun Sensory Development Learning Activities for Pre-school Children at Home